Counterfeit and Synthetic Drug Charges

 In addition to laws related to street drugs or illegal use of prescription drugs, Michigan also has a number of laws related to fake drugs — drugs that are similar to controlled substances, or drugs or other substances sold as something they’re not.
 Fake drugs fall into a few categories in terms of Michigan laws.

 - Synthetic Drugs — Under Michigan drug laws, synthetic drugs are known as controlled substance analogues.
-They’re drugs that are chemically similar to controlled substances and have some narcotic, stimulant, depressant, or hallucinogenic effect on a user similar to controlled substance listed in Schedules 1 and 2, but aren’t listed in the controlled substances schedules.
+They’re drugs that are chemically similar to controlled substances and have some narcotic, stimulant, depressant, or hallucinogenic effect on a user similar to a controlled substance listed in Schedule 1 and Schedule 2, but aren’t listed in the controlled substances schedules.
 An example of a controlled substance analogue might include synthetic substances such as K2, Spice, or “bath salts.”

 - Counterfeit Drugs — Counterfeit drugs are substances that are made to look like controlled substances, either by being packaged or labeled as a controlled substance, or using a mark or imprint that makes a drug look like a controlled substance.
 An example of a counterfeit drug might include an aspirin tablet that you relabeled to look like Oxycontin and then gave or sold to someone else.
 Even though the substance itself is harmless, by representing that it’s a narcotic you can be charged with trafficking in a counterfeit controlled substance.

 - Imitation Controlled Substances — Imitation drugs are a little different than counterfeit drugs in that they are not actually controlled substances.
 You can be charged with trafficking in imitation controlled substances when you represent that some substance that isn’t a drug is a controlled substance, such as selling oregano to someone and telling them it’s marijuana.